-Centralized changelist server (P4CHANGE)
+Changelist server (P4CHANGE)

 By default, P4 Servers do not coordinate the numbering of changelists.
 Each P4 Server numbers its changelists independently.
-If you are running multiple servers, you can configure your servers to refer to a centralized changelist server from which to obtain changelist numbers.
+If you are running multiple servers, you can configure your servers to refer to a Changelist server from which to obtain changelist numbers.
 Doing so ensures that changelist numbers are unique across your organization, regardless of the server to which they are submitted.
 Any number of servers can refer to a centralized changelist server.

-To configure P4 Server
+To configure a P4 Server

 command line with the -g option:

-p4d -g central:1666 -p 1999
+p4d -g change-server:1666 -p 1999

 In this example, the outer server is